roy1210/JS_Blockchain/readme.md

    `$ yarn run dev-peer`

-   Port number will shows in terminal as `Listening at localhost:XXXX`.
+   Port number will shows in terminal as `Listening at localhost:XXXX` and only takes few seconds after proceed above code.

 ### Run test